Nip404/Fractals/README.md

 Each recursive loop recurs 9 times with updated relative coordinates.

 ### Interactive Tree Fractal
-Each recursion splits off into 2 or 3 branches depending on the 'Tree.binary' variable./ This is toggled using SPACE.
+Each recursion splits off into 2 or 3 branches depending on the 'Tree.binary' variable.\
+This is toggled using SPACE.

 Togglable variables: